 For more information on District and Global Grants, see the Club Foundation Chair.

 Our club has established the Beckley Rotary Club Charity’s Fund.
+This is a 501 (c) 3 eligible fund if checks are written to the Beckley Rotary Club Charity Fund.
 While not affiliated with the Rotary Foundation, it does provide our club the flexibility to directly contribute to local causes requiring immediate financial assistance.
 As indicated in previous articles, funds collected from Happy Dollar contributions and the Club’s portion of 50/50 proceeds are contributed to this fund.
 Members may also choose to contribute directly to this fund through one-time or sustaining-member contributions.

 The Club Secretary provides updates weekly to the Club regarding upcoming programs, special events, calls for volunteers and community events.
 The Secretary will also ensure up-to-date information is maintained in the database (see below) which is accessible to all members.